Charge Blade Guide and Best Combos in Monster Hunter Wilds

 - Mounted Finisher: pressing / / after creating a wound on a monster you have mounted will perform a finisher and activate Power Axe Mode.

-While in this mode, the amount of Phials consumed by any Amped Element Discharges you use, but does not reduce the cost of Super Amped Element Discharge.
-You want to spend as much time as you can with this active to increase your output in your most damaging state.
+While in this mode, the amount of Phials consumed by any Amped Element Discharges you use will be reduced, but does not reduce the cost of Super Amped Element Discharge.
+Lastly, it opens up the option to combo into Savage Axe Slash follow-ups by breaking out of an Element Discharge combo.

 Charge Phial Types